dd9jn/rfc4880bis/crypto-refresh.md

 The reason for this is that the hashing rules for modification detection include a one-octet tag and one-octet length in the data hash.
 While this is a bit restrictive, it reduces complexity.

+## AEAD Encrypted Data Packet (Tag 20) {#aead}

+This packet contains data encrypted with an authenticated encryption and additional data (AEAD) construction.
+When it has been decrypted, it will typically contain other packets (often a Literal Data packet or Compressed Data packet).

+The body of this packet consists of:

+- A one-octet version number.
+  The only currently defined value is 1.

+- A one-octet cipher algorithm.

+- A one-octet AEAD algorithm.

+- A one-octet chunk size.

+- A starting initialization vector of size specified by the AEAD algorithm.

+- Encrypted data, the output of the selected symmetric-key cipher operating in the given AEAD mode.

+- A final, summary authentication tag for the AEAD mode.

+An AEAD encrypted data packet consists of one or more chunks of data.
+The plaintext of each chunk is of a size specified using the chunk size octet using the method specified below.

+The encrypted data consists of the encryption of each chunk of plaintext, followed immediately by the relevant authentication tag.
+If the last chunk of plaintext is smaller than the chunk size, the ciphertext for that data may be shorter; it is nevertheless followed by a full authentication tag.

+For each chunk, the AEAD construction is given the Packet Tag in new format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), version number, cipher algorithm octet, AEAD algorithm octet, chunk size octet, and an eight-octet, big-endian chunk index as additional data.
+The index of the first chunk is zero.
+For example, the additional data of the first chunk using EAX and AES-128 with a chunk size of 64 kiByte consists of the octets 0xD4, 0x01, 0x07, 0x01, 0x10, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, and 0x00.

+After the final chunk, the AEAD algorithm is used to produce a final authentication tag encrypting the empty string.
+This AEAD instance is given the additional data specified above, plus an eight-octet, big-endian value specifying the total number of plaintext octets encrypted.
+This allows detection of a truncated ciphertext.
+Please note that the big-endian number representing the chunk index in the additional data is increased accordingly, although it's not really a chunk.

+The chunk size octet specifies the size of chunks using the following formula (in C), where c is the chunk size octet:

+      chunk_size = ((uint64_t)1 << (c + 6))

+An implementation MUST support chunk size octets with values from 0 to 56.
+Chunk size octets with other values are reserved for future extensions.
+Implementations SHOULD NOT create data with a chunk size octet value larger than 21 (128 MiB chunks) to facilitate buffering of not yet authenticated plaintext.

+A new random initialization vector MUST be used for each message.
+Failure to do so for each message will lead to a catastrophic failure depending on the used AEAD mode.

+### EAX Mode

+The EAX algorithm can only use block ciphers with 16-octet blocks.
+The starting initialization vector and authentication tag are both 16 octets long.

+The starting initialization vector for this mode MUST be unique and unpredictable.

+The nonce for EAX mode is computed by treating the starting initialization vector as a 16-octet, big-endian value and exclusive-oring the low eight octets of it with the chunk index.

+The security of EAX requires that the nonce is never reused, hence the requirement that the starting initialization vector be unique.

+### OCB Mode

+The OCB Authenticated-Encryption Algorithm used in this document is defined in {{RFC7253}}.

+OCB usage requires specification of the following parameters:

+- a blockcipher that operate on 128-bit (16-octet) blocks

+- an authentication tag length of 16 octets

+- a nonce of 15 octets long (which is the longest nonce allowed specified by {{RFC7253}})

+- an initialization vector of at least 15 octets long

+In the case that the initialization vector is longer than 15 octets (such as in {{secret-key-packet-tag-5}}, only the 15 leftmost octets are used in calculations; the remaining octets MUST be considered as zero.

+The nonce for OCB mode is computed by the exclusive-oring of the initialization vector as a 15-octet, big endian value, against the chunk index.

+Security of OCB mode depends on the non-repeated nature of nonces used for the same key on distinct plaintext {{RFC7253}}.
+Therefore the initialization vector per message MUST be distinct, and OCB mode SHOULD only be used in environments when there is certainty to fulfilling this requirement.

 # Radix-64 Conversions

 As stated in the introduction, OpenPGP's underlying native representation for objects is a stream of arbitrary octets, and some systems desire these objects to be immune to damage caused by character set translation, data conversions, etc.